SEX COACH CAITLIN V

 What can we do so that you are able to do that with me?
 Yeah, no pressure, guys.
 No pressure.

-Yeah, I mean, it's just, you know, it's a matter.
-It's kind
+Yeah.
+I mean, it's just, you know, it's a matter, it's kind.

-to tell your partner what it is that works best for you in advance, right?
+To tell your partner what it is that works best for you in advance, right?
 In advance.
 Yeah, so they can say, hey, you know what?

-I know for a fact that my refractory period is like eight hours.
+I can have a few orgasms and get really built up.
 And then we have you ejaculate at the end.
-I love that.

-Hey, guys, make sure you enter the room dick first.
 Blue Chew isn't just a tablet, it's a cheat code for your crotch.
+Stronger, harder, longer-lasting.

-And, ladies, if you're listening, tell your guys about it because who doesn't want a partner who can perform better in bed and last longer?
+And ladies, if you're listening, tell your guys about it because who doesn't want a partner who can perform better in bed and last longer?
 I think that's every woman's dream, right?

-Guys, this isn't just about performance.
-This is about legacy or third legacy.
+Guys, this isn't just about performance, this is about legacy or third legacy.

 Give her group chat something to talk about.
-You know, when you lay low, they're talking about how it gets up.
+You know, when you lay it low, they're talking about how it gets up.

 Nothing makes you more of a legend than a little Blue Chew.